isomerpages/imda-pixel/_facilities/Overview.md

 	</tr>
 </table>

+<h2>Co-Working Spaces</h2>
+Get new ideas and collaborate by networking with the PIXEL network and mentors at the discussion areas, and use the meeting rooms for extended discussions.
+<br><br>

+<h2>Event Spaces</h2>
+Connect with the community at our workshops, meetups and industry mixers.
+Attend large-scale mixer workshops, masterclasses or have meetup sessions here in our event spaces.
+<br><br>

 <h2>Production Studio - **To remove Makeup room and kitchen studio** </h2>
 Get creative in the professional-grade production studio with facilities, features and equipment such as green screens, a virtual video system, professional cameras and a camera crane system.
 <br><br>